Changelog

 -

-specifies whether a progress bar will be printed or not.
-Default toTRUE
+tracespecifies whether a progress bar will be printed or not.
+Default toTRUE. -

-lets you specify whether the learning algorithm should consider actual loss or a linearized version using the gradient of the loss.
-Defaults toTRUE
+gradientlets you specify whether the learning algorithm should consider actual loss or a linearized version using the gradient of the loss.
+Defaults toTRUE(gradient-based learning). -

 Internal changes: